MateusMalvezzi/MateusMalvezzi/README.md

-### Hi there 👋

- My name is Mateus M Rodrigues

- I study Internet Systems and in parallel to that I study other content focused on the Front End to get an internship or even a Junior vacancy.
+### Hello, Folks!
+I'm Mateus Malvezzi ✌️

+ 📚 I study Internet Systems

+ 💻 I'm studying to be a Front End specialist focused on react, looking for positions for Front Junior.

  📌Living in Palmas, 🇧🇷

-  Studying internet systems in college

   Programming skills